khasanlee/khasanlee/README.md

 Hello everyone :wave:.
 I am Khasan Iskandarov, 3rd year student in the **Department of Computer Science and Engineering** in **SEOULTECH**.
+My hobby is playing guitar :guitar:.

+I will try my best for exchange my skill with you.

+Thank you :smile:.